Stabilizer R\'enyi Entropy and its Transition in the Coupled Sachdev-Ye-Kitaev Model

 with $g^{(\alpha\beta)}=\left(\partial_\tau-\Sigma^{(\alpha\beta)}\right)^{-1}_{\sigma=1}$.
 This coincides with the saddle-point equation for the norm of the Kourkoulou-Maldacena (KM) state~\cite{Kourkoulou:2017zaj,Zhang:2020iep}, and $S_{\text{SRE}}$ corresponds to the action of the KM state, $8S_{\text{KM}}$, with the overall factor arising from the replicas and flavors.
 On the other hand, it has been established that $S_{\text{KM}} + C_0= S_{\beta,\text{SYK}} = S_\beta/2 $, where $S_{\beta,\text{SYK}}$ is the action of a single SYK model and $C_0$ is independent of $\beta J$~\cite{Kourkoulou:2017zaj,Zhang:2020iep}.
 Therefore, we conclude that $S_{\text{SRE}}-4S_\beta$ is independent of $\beta J$.
 Its value can then be fixed by evaluating at $\beta J=0$, which yields $M_2(\beta) = N \ln 2$.
 Similar conclusions hold for other SYK-like models with permutation symmetry, including the non-chaotic SYK$_2$ model and those with mixed SYK$_2$ and SYK$_4$ interactions.
 An alternative derivation is provided in the supplementary material~\cite{SM}.

 Next, we introduce a weak coupling between the two sides with $\mu/J=0.1$.
 In the high-temperature limit, the coupling effect is perturbative, and $M_2(\beta) \approx N\big(\ln 2 - O(\mu^2 \beta^2)\big)$.
 As the inverse temperature increases, we observe a first-order transition of $S_{\text{SRE}}$ near $\beta^*_{\text{SRE}} J \approx 19$, evidenced by the coexistence of two distinct solutions to Eq.\eqref{eq:saddle}, obtained from different initialization conditions in the iteration.
 The physical solution is the one with smaller $M_2(\beta)$ and the SRE becomes singular.
 Similar singularities have been observed in quantum Monte Carlo simulations of quantum spin models \cite{Ding:2025nua}.
 Fig.\ref{fig:numerics}(b) shows the Green's function $G^{(11)}_{LL}(\tau,\tau')$.
 The solution corresponding to the high-temperature saddle resembles the thermal Green's function, approaching $1/2$ at $\tau=0^+$ and $\tau'=\beta^-$.
 This behavior indicates that the SWAP operators are effectively disrupted by the fluctuating field $\sigma$, leading to a disconnection between replicas.
 In contrast, the Green's function at low temperatures decays as $\tau - \tau'$ increases, consistent with full connectivity between replicas (1) and (2), where $\tau=0^+$ and $\tau'=\beta^-$ correspond to maximal imaginary-time separation.
-Therefore, the transition reflects a qualitative change in replica connectivity.
-If we further increase $\beta$, another first-order transition appears near $\beta^*_{\text{HP}} J \approx 27$.
-This is the Hawking-Page transition of the thermal partition function, originating from the contribution of $S_\beta$ in the relation $M_2(\rho) = S_{\text{SRE}} - 4S_\beta+N\ln 2$.
-The physical solution corresponds to the branch with smaller $S_\beta$, and therefore larger $M_2(\beta)$.
-For $\beta J \rightarrow \infty$, $M_2(\beta)$ saturates to a value significantly smaller than in the case with $\mu=0$.
-In the supplementary material~\cite{SM}, we further show that $M_2(\infty) = N(2\ln 2 - 4s_0) < N\ln 2$ for $\mu/J \rightarrow 0$, where $s_0 \approx 0.2324$ is the zero-temperature entropy density of the SYK$_4$ model~\cite{maldacena2016remarks}.
-Consequently, $M_2(\infty)$ is discontinuous at $\mu=0$ as $\mu/J$ is varied.
-For larger $\mu/J = 0.2$, the transitions of $M_2(\beta)$ turn into crossovers, while the qualitative behavior remains unchanged.
+Therefore, the transition reflects a qualitative change in replica connectivity. {From the perspective of fermionic modes, the coupling between the two sides becomes dominant in the low-temperature saddle.
+This drives the system toward a target stabilizer state with stabilizers $\{-i\psi_{j,L}\psi_{j,R}\}$, thereby leading to a reduction in $M_2(\beta)$. }